 Hlubi Mboya is a South African actress and AIDS ambassador best known for her role as Nandipha Sithole on the SABC3 soapie Isidingo.
-She made her film debut in 2006, in a South African short film Shogun Khumalo is dying.
-Hlubi has graced the covers of several South African magazines including True Love, Galmor.
-Most Notably, Elle as the first black cover woman (non-model).
-She has also been ranked in five editions of FHM magazine's 100 Sexiest Woman In The World.
+She made her film debut in 2006, in the South African short film Shogun Khumalo is Dying.
+Hlubi has graced the covers of several South African magazines including True Love, and Glamour.
+Most notably, Elle , Hlubi was the first black cover woman (non-model).
+She has also been ranked in five editions of FHM magazine's 100 Sexiest Women In The World.

 The celebrated actress isn’t on set, she is training her toned body (runs, cycles and is a firm believer in healthy eating) and busy advocating for equality, as an activist.
 She is passionate about equality and making sure young black women across Africa have access to necessities.
 She’s the executive director of Future CEOs, a non-profit organisation that helps up-and-coming businesspeople with business management and career development.